The specs are pretty common for a mouse you get today, so lets start with the special features:

 The most obvious change that Mould King did is using a different color scheme.
 While it feels strange at first if you are used to the original Arocs looks, it is actually quite accurate.

 The gray cabin is indeed more common than the white one.
 It makes sense as this is an off-road vehicle traveling over dust and dirt.
+But also the orange loading area exists in reality – even though one still can argue that it looks off there as well.

+When we get over this difference, we can turn to some details that are strictly improvements.
 The first thing to note here is the all yellow-black pneumatic arm.
 Mould King uses a yellow gear-rack here, which makes the pneumatic elements neatly blend-in.
 Furthermore, all pneumatic hoses are black.
 Although this requires more attention while building, the result looks much better than the red-gray-yellow soup of the original.
+Next, the bottom part is now mostly black.
+The useless yellow bricks are gone and we get black axle-pin connectors instead of original red ones.
+They overdid it a little here though, by making the wheel-stoppers black as well.

 Full remote control